monuelo/cast-sh/README.md

   --command COMMAND         Command to run in the terminal (default: bash) --cmd-args CMD_ARGS       arguments to pass to command (i.e. --cmd-args='arg1
                             arg2 --flag') (default: )
-  --password                set a password for accessing cast-sh
+  --password PASSWORD       set a password for accessing cast-sh
                             sessions (default: admin)
 ```
 #### A password can be set using an environment variable as well.